duggabe/gr-control/README.md

 # gr-control
 Modular transmit / receive station control

-**This is a work in progress**

 This package contains GNU Radio flowgraphs for transmitters and receivers.
-They work in conjunction with the station control module which contains USRP source and sink blocks, switching logic to control transmit / receive functions, antenna and power amplifier relay controls, and LED status indicators.
+They work in conjunction with the station control module which contains ADALM-Pluto source and sink blocks, switching logic to control transmit / receive functions, antenna and power amplifier relay controls, and LED status indicators.

 This is a modular design allowing various transmit and receive programs to operate with a common station control program.
 It is a "plug and play" concept.

 The package uses three separate processes which **run concurrently:** station control, a receiver, and a transmitter.
 They all can be on the same computer or on two or three separate computers according to the users needs.

-It has been tested with GNU Radio version 3.9.0.RC0, but can be adapted to 3.8 versions.
-An ADALM-Pluto can be substituted for the USRP.
-Other hardware can be used as well, but has not been tested.
+## Versions

+There are two branches of this repository:

+* `main` (the default) contains flowgraphs for GNU Radio 3.8 and uses an ADALM-Pluto.
+The sample rate is set to 576kHz to minimize the processing load when used on a Raspberry Pi computer.
+* `maint-3.9` contains flowgraphs for GNU Radio 3.9 and uses a USRP device.
+The sample rate is set to 768kHz.

+Instructions are given below to load the desired version.

 ## Installation

 **IMPORTANT NOTES:**

 * These instructions are written for a Linux OS.
 Similar commands work for Mac and Windows.
-* Use the `clone` command rather than downloading a Zip file.
+* Use the `clone` command rather than downloading a Zip file!

 See [What is GNU Radio?](https://wiki.gnuradio.org/index.php/What_is_GNU_Radio%3F) and [Installing GNU Radio](https://wiki.gnuradio.org/index.php/InstallingGR) for background information.